megan-huckabay/project/README.new.md

 ## Pictures

-Include pictures of myself and apicture of my certificate from Bloomtech
+Include pictures of myself and a picture of my certificate from Bloomtech.

+## GitHub Repositories

+Includes 2 Projects I contributed to while at BLoomtech.

 ## Technologies Used